Xinyang Maojian tea: Characteristics

 Xinyang Maojian is known for its unique and delicious flavor.
 The color is yellowish especially when boiled with water.
 The tea liquor is slightly thick and tastes refreshingly brisk and with a long-lasting aftertaste.

 The tea leaves, which are covered in abundant white hairs, are thin, tender and evenly shaped.
-The leaves are commonly known as "hairy tips", a name that refers to their slightly dark-green color, straight and delicate edges, and thin and firmly rolled appearance with both ends in a pointed shape.
-The regular length of a Xinyang Maojian tea leaf is about 0.5–1 inches.

-Comparing it with other famous types of green tea, Mao Jian leaves are relatively small.
-After brewing Maojian and pouring the water into a teacup, the aroma will flow into the air and create a peaceful atmosphere.
+Xinyang Maojian tea is especially notable for its hairy tips, and its leaves are described as thin, round, and straight with a conspicuous gloss.

 Another notable characteristic of the Xinyang Maojian is its fragrant aroma.
-This is attributed to the presence of significant amounts of acids and esters such as the Hexadecanoic and Phthalic acids, which collectively give off a strong floral smell.
-The leaves, which tends to form balls, release a rather pungent smell when stored for a long time.
-It needs air, or the lack of oxygen will release an odor, to make up for the lack of oxygen.
+This is attributed to the presence of significant amounts of acids and esters such as the Hexadecanoic and Phthalic acids, which collectively give off a strong floral smell.Key odorants in Xinyang Maojian varies with harvest season,Its smell include nonanal, β-ionone, linalool, geraniol, and β-cyclocitral.

-Recognitions

 In 1915, at the Panama International Exposition, it won the gold medal with Guizhou Maotai "贵州茅台".
 In 1990, the Xinyang Maojian brand also participated in the national appraisal and won the first place in the comprehensive quality of green tea.
 Xinyang Maojian is known as the "king of green tea".
 Xinyang Maojian brand ranks third in the value of public brands in China's tea region for many years.
 In 2017, in the evaluation of China's tea regional brand value, Xinyang Maojian ranked second in the brand value list with 5.991 billion yuan.